dotnet/iot/src/devices/Mcp23xxx/README.md

 ```

 ### Controller Pins
 The `Mcp23xxx` has overloaded pin options when instantiating the device.
 This includes a reset line, which is an output pin of the controller to the `Mcp23xxx` RST input pin.
 The other pins are interrupt options, which are inputs to the controller from the `Mcp23xxx` INTA/INTB output pins.
-They are optional parameters.
-Assign as `null` for the pins you don't need.
+They are optional arguments.
+Assign as `null` for the pins you don't use.

 ```csharp
 // Pin 10: Reset; Output to Mcp23xxx